ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 ## Accessing the GPU compute nodes

-The GPU nodes can be accessed through the Slurm job submisson system from the standard ARCHER2 login nodes.
+The GPU nodes can be accessed through the Slurm job submission system from the standard ARCHER2 login nodes.
 Details of the scheduler limits and configuration and example job submission scripts are provided below.